lubusIN/color-palette-block/README.md

 ## Changelog

 Please see the [Changelog](CHANGELOG.md)

+## Feedback / Suggestions

+If you have any suggestions/feature request that you would like to see in the upcoming releases, feel free to let us know in the [issues section](https://github.com/lubusIN/color-palette-block/issues)

 ## Contributing

-Thank you for considering contributing to the `Color Palette Block`.
+Thank you in advance if you wish to contribute to the `Color Palette Block`.
 You can read the contribution guide lines [here](CONTRIBUTING.md)

-Check the development tasklist [here](https://github.com/lubusIN/color-palette-block/projects/1) if something interest you or suggest something [here](https://github.com/lubusIN/color-palette-block/issues)
+Check the development tasklist [here](https://github.com/lubusIN/color-palette-block/projects/1), if something interests you or want to suggest something click [here](https://github.com/lubusIN/color-palette-block/issues)

 ## Security